 For all its good, the Protestant Reformation also spawned a wave of disunity that continues to this day

-Two weeks ago was Reformation Day, October 31, which celebrates the Protestant Reformation.
+Reformation Day is one October 31.
+It celebrates the Protestant Reformation.
 I love the Reformation even though it was actually a spiritual revolution against the established status quo.
 (But perhaps that’s part of its allure.)
 After all, the root of Protestant is protest.

 Though the actual reformation isn’t fixed in one date, on one person, or from one location, as a matter of convenience Martin Luther emerged as its posterchild, Germany became its setting, and Luther’s posting of 95 points of contention on October 31, 1517 set the date.